Mathijs995/Mathijs995/README.md

 [![Website](https://img.shields.io/website?label=mathijsdejong.info&style=for-the-badge&url=https%3A%2F%2Fmathijsdejong.info)](https://mathijsdejong.info)

 ### About me
 I am passionate about empowering people around me with technology and digital skills.
 Since 2013, I have been teaching courses and workshops on web development, software development and data analytics, and mentoring inspiring data scientists and software developers.
-Since March 2022, I have been working as a Data Scientist for [BCG X][company] where I help our clients grow their business through data science and advanced technology.
+Since March 2022, I have been working as a Data Scientist at [BCG X][company] where I help our clients grow their business through data science and advanced technology.

 In my spare time, I like to read and contribute to open-source software.
 I am mostly interested in economics, artificial intelligence, human behavior, business, entrepreneurship, management, effective altruism and anything related to maximizing human potential.